-The OECD releases a report on the Customisation Opportunities of IUCLID for the Management of Chemical Data outlining the customisation opportunities for the International Uniform ChemicaL Information Database (IUCLID) version 6.
-It also gives an overview of what IUCLID offers to regulatory bodies and industry as a key application to record, store, maintain and exchange data on chemicals.
+The OECD releases a second edition of the report on the Customisation Opportunities of IUCLID for the Management of Chemical Data outlining the customisation opportunities for the International Uniform ChemicaL Information Database (IUCLID) version 6.
+It gives an overview of what IUCLID offers to regulatory bodies and industry as a key application to record, store, maintain and exchange data on chemicals.
+This new edition contains updates on IUCLID features and processes, including visual “working” contexts for the preparation and management of data according to regulatory contexts or data processes, possibilities for data entry in multiple languages, and a matrix view of the use of IUCLID in OECD countries.
 IUCLID is currently used in a variety of countries and regulatory contexts.
-A central aspect of IUCLID is therefore the extent to which it is customisable and facilitates the management of chemical data across these different contexts.
+A central aspect of IUCLID is therefore the extent to which it is customisable and configurable and facilitates the management of chemical data across these different contexts.

 There are four main elements to the customisation of IUCLID described in this document:

 In addition, an IUCLID Customisation Forum is newly available for developers from different regulatory programmes and jurisdictions to share customised elements for the IUCLID application.

 WHAT is the International Uniform ChemicaL Information Database (IUCLID)